-So you are finished in Ireland and now looking for a Ferry from Dublin to Wales?
-The best option will be the Dublin – Holyhead ferry route.
+So you are finished in Ireland and now looking to catch the Dublin to Holyhead Ferry?
+The best option will be the to take the Dublin Wales Ferry or more specifically the Dublin – Holyhead ferry route.

 The Irish Ferries service departs 4 times per day taking just 1hr 49 mins while the Stena Line service also makes crossings up to 4 times per day with a much slower duration from 3 hr 21 mins.
 If my maths is correct [and it often isn’t!] that is a total of 56 crossings per week on Ferry From Dublin to Wales.

-I recommend to compare prices online before hand.
-Check both directly with each line and for specials at Direct Ferries.
-We found that Irish Ferries was the cheapest, and most convenient, and so booked the cheapest price we saw [which was directly on their website].
+I recommend comparing prices online beforehand of the Dublin to Holyhead ferry.
+Check both directly with each line and for specials on a ferry price comparison website.
+We found that Irish Ferries was the cheapest, and most convenient on the Dublin to Holyhead line, and so booked the cheapest price we saw [which was directly on their website].

 Where is Holyhead?

 Holyhead is situated on the Isle of Anglesey in North Wales and if your driving is served by the A55 and A5 road networks, quickly linking you to the rest of the U.K.

 Holyhead also has an excellent rail service direct from the terminal providing connections to rail stations throughout Britain.
 Holyhead port and train station are part of the same building – simply follow the signs within the terminal to get to the train platform.

 This means if you are coming on one of the ferries from Dublin in the morning you can finish the day pretty much anywhere in the United Kingdom just with public transport! – Though in this part of the world public transport might not be the best option!